keraattin/Kerem-Tech-Content/README.md

 # Kerem Tech Content

-PDF versions of cybersecurity & DevSecOps content I publish on Instagram as [@kerem.tech](https://www.instagram.com/kerem.tech).
+PDF versions of Cybersecurity content I publish on Instagram as [@kerem.tech](https://www.instagram.com/kerem.tech).

 The Instagram carousels are designed for a quick scroll.
 The PDFs here are the